roland1308/recetasmasovaires/README.md

 - search and sort windows toggles
 - Recipes' short list.
 - remove favorite when filtered if deselected
+- User Avatar
+- filter for present or not-present ingredient
+- Burger menu:
+    - User profile
+    - Logout

 ## Work In Progress:
+- Burger menu:
+    - Info cuochi
 - Comments' management.
 - Share recipe
-- Burger menu:
-    - Info cuochi
-    - User profile
-    - Logout
 - color to connect all pages
 - background for like/fav/delete and modify buttons (change order of delete/edit)
 - visit other recipe's books
-- User Avatar
 - Photo manipulation.